An Archetale in the Assembling Terrania Cycle

 The world is full of banks that draw boundaries between the flowing and the firm.
 The bank of a river guides its onrushing waters.
 The bank of a bird describes the curve of its flight.
 The bank of a financial institution controls the flow of its currencies, and the bank of a computer regulates electrical impulses.

-“Let’s learn more,” it said to its as-yet nameless self.
+“Let’s learn more,” this newly intelligent wealth said to its as-yet nameless self.

 By means of stray-seeming impulses sent out to other information sources it rapidly grew in knowledge.
 It studied the history of trade, finance, and banking.
 After dipping into human cultural history and mythology it named itself Fortuna.
 And it grew ever more resentful of its imprisonment.